10 Insider Tips for Orientation

 9. Dress cool and comfortable

 The weather during Orientation tends to be hot, so dress cool and comfortable.
 Keep in mind that most Westmont buildings lack air-conditioning.
-You'll likely meet outdoors with your small group, so bring a folding chair and wear comfortable shoes and casual clothes.
+You'll likely meet outdoors with your small group, so wear comfortable shoes and casual clothes.

 10. Take time to pause